DevNet-Framework/core/README.md

-# DevNet Web
+# DevNet Core
-This dependency is a part of **DevNet Framework**, which includes the following web components:
+This dependency is a part of **DevNet Framework**, which includes the following core components:

 - Middleware dispatcher
 - HTTP Messages